Hogan’s decision to reopen Maryland surprised local officials, business leaders

 At the same time, she added, “there’s a good bit of confusion-slash-waiting right now around the county governments.”

-Cities and counties that want to maintain some restrictions will likely have to reissue those orders, officials from four different jurisdictions said in interviews.
+Cities and counties that want to maintain some restrictions probably will have to reissue those orders, officials from four different jurisdictions said in interviews.
 Restrictions in some places might require emergency permission from county councils.

 Spokespeople for Baltimore Mayor Brandon Scott (D) and the executives of Montgomery, Baltimore, Prince George’s and Howard counties declined to be interviewed but said they would make decisions about restrictions in coming days.